 JAZZIZ: When did you discover your passion for music?

 Çağrı Sertel: I started at the age of 12.
-My cousin spent a year with us while studying in university and played a toy keyboard at home.
+My cousin stayed spent a year with us while studying in university and played a toy keyboard at home.
 It got me.
-I saw it and said, “I want to try it.
-Please show me how.”
-But I really began dreaming about starting a career as a musician before college, and after I started writing and creating music of my own.
-At that time, it was also still a game to me; I was having so much fun writing music.
+I saw it and said, “I want to try it, please show me how.”
+But I really began dreaming about starting a career as a musician before college and after I started writing and creating music of my own.
+At that time it was also still a game to me; I was having so much fun writing music.
 And that’s what it’s all about.

 What were you writing music about?

 Mostly about being in love.
 But I also developed my ways of thinking about music by transcribing.
 I was listening to so much music and trying to play it by ear.
 That helped me a lot.
-In my college days, I was listening to New Age stuff.
-Right now I never listen to it...I guess I was young.
+In the college days, I was listening to new age stuff.
+Right now I never listen to it…I guess I was young.
 I was also listening to rock music and pop, but not jazz.
 I started listening to jazz right before university and it changed everything.

 Before university, I was writing chamber music – big stuff with strings, horns and woodwinds.
 I was into that stuff and I still am.
 But once I started listening to jazz, I was taken by its construction.
 It’s so simple and yet you can do everything with just a piano, bass and drums, for example.
 That simplicity amazed me.